 Kalanchoe prolifera (Bow.)
 R.-Hamet

 Kalanchoe prolifera is an interesting fast-growing succulent with usually unbranched stems and pinnately compound leaves.
-It grows up to 6 feet (1.8 m) tall, typically unbranched stems.
-The leaves are in opposite pairs, up to 12 inches (30 cm) long, pinnately compound, and green with reddish-purple petioles and leaf margins when grown in bright light.
-As the leaves drop the stem has interesting leaf scar bands along the thick stem, which as the plant matures after several years, is topped with up to 3 feet (90 cm) tall panicle of greenish-orange flowers in late winter.
+It grows up to 6 feet (1.8 m) tall.
+Leaves are green with reddish-purple petioles and leaf margins when grown in bright light.
+As the leaves drop, the stem has interesting leaf scars.
+After several years, when the plant is mature, the stems are topped with up to 3 feet (90 cm) tall panicle of greenish-orange flowers in late winter.
 The green calyces of the flower are box-shaped and nearly hide the pale orange petals.
-The plant declines after flowering but many new plantlets form in the inflorescence and the main plant will often sucker up with a new stem so a colony is easy to establish.
+The plant declines after flowering, but many new plantlets form in the inflorescence, and the main plant will often sucker up with a new stem, so a colony is easy to establish.

 How to Grow and Care